by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 | Esurf        | +  | -  | +  | -  | -  |  -   |
 | dE(bcc->fcc) | +  | +  |    |    | +  |  +   |
 | dE(fcc->hcp) | +  | +  |    |    | +  |  +   |
+- One of the approaches for the tting procedure is to rst determine values of A, b0, Cmin,and t3 by tting to elastic constants (C11, C44) and structural energy di erences ( E(bcc->fcc), E(fcc->hcp)).
+But, it is not always possible to t all of those properties with four parameters.
+Elastic constants are tted exactly and structural energies as close as possible.
+After that, t1 and t2 are determined from surface energies and heat of vacancy formation.
+As a test, the order of the low index surface energies can be checked, and one can also confirm what is the most stable phase of the element in question [2].
 #-------------------------------------------------------------
 Note: As shown in the example of BTi, when Cmin and Cmax published by NIST are added, or when ibar is changed from 3 to 0 or -5, the difference in lattice constant, cohesive energy, and elastic constant is not clear, so it is difficult to clarify which setting is best.
 Note: There are also papers in which only the ibar has been changed using files and parameters from published previous papers.